 There is much to see and do in Hisar.
-St Thomas Church, built in four years starting from December, 1860 to May, is a major attraction.
-The church is dedicated to St. Thomas, one of the twelve disciplines of Jesus Christ.
-Its construction in those times cost Rs.4500.
+St Thomas Church, built in four years starting from December 1860 to May, is a major attraction.
+The church is dedicated to St. Thomas, one of the twelve disciples of Jesus Christ.
+Its construction in those times cost Rs.
+4500.
 The design and construction of the church imbibes the main features of Victorian style architecture.

 Agroha Dham or Agroha Temple, as the name suggests, is located in Agroha.
 This temple complex also houses a huge pond named Shakti Sarovar and a naturopathy centre for the treatment of the patients through yoga and allied therapies.

 Tourists can also visit Lohari Ragho, a large historical village, located approximately 52 km in the east of the city of Hisar.
 It is home to three historic mounds whose roots can be traced to Sothi-Siswal ceramic period.
 The mounds were excavated in 1980 by Dhoop Singh and Chanderpal Singh, officials of the Department of Archaeology and Museums, Haryana.